Get Started Making Bone Broth

 Where do you get your Beef bones?

-Most grocery stores carry beef bones as do speciality grocery stores.
-But if you have a local farm or ranch nearby, be sure to check with them first.
+Most grocery stores carry beef bones, but if you have a local farm or ranch nearby, check with them first.
 Chances are you will be able to buy beef bones for considerably less.
-And if you are in search of an online source for bones, be sure to visit the US Wellness Meats website.
-And don’t forget to check out my shopping guide for a discount coupon code!
+And if you are in search of an online source for bones, visit Shirttail Creek Farm or US Wellness Meats.
+And don’t forget to check out my Shopping Guide for a discount coupon code!

 Tip: Keep Your Bone Broth Gelatinous

-If you simmer bone broth for more than 12 hours, your bone broth can begin to degrade.
+If you simmer bone broth for more than 12 hours for beef bone broth or 6 hours for chicken bone broth, your bone broth can begin to degrade.
 You can, in essence, “break” the gelatin with a long simmer time.
 For example, if you chill a beef bone broth that you have simmered for three days, you may discover it is no longer gelatinous.
+So pull back on how long you simmer your bones, and you will be much more pleased with the final end product!

 More Bone Broth Posts